A career as an interpreter is one of the most sought-after careers involving Japanese.

 Job choices and where to find them?

 Once you achieve higher language abilities, start looking for options as a Japanese interpreter.
-You have many options.
+You have many choices.

 Besides contacting companies and job portals, you can join many interpreter communities.
 This is a virtual place where interpreters meet.
 You can discuss careers, available opportunities, and related topics.